Minneopa State Park: Fauna

 A variety of wildlife is attracted to Minneopa State Park's diverse habitats.
 White-tailed deer are common, while coyotes are often heard if not seen.
 Beavers live along the Minnesota River.
 Two-hundred-thirteen species of birds have been recorded in the park.
 These include bald eagles, red-tailed hawks, eastern bluebirds, eastern and western meadowlarks, bobolinks, belted kingfishers, northern flickers, pileated woodpeckers, wild turkeys, and common pheasants.
 Few fish are found in upper Minneopa Creek due to warm water and agricultural pollutants, but the diverse habitats below the falls and closer to the Minnesota River support a variety of fish species.

 Bison were reintroduced to the park in September 2015, as part of a joint project to increase the state's population of genetically pure bison that was previously confined to Blue Mounds State Park and the Minnesota Zoo.
 Minneopa was selected because it had an existing prairie, suitable existing infrastructure, a large potential audience of nearby residents, and nearby academic institutions that could benefit from research opportunities.
 Eleven females comprised the initial release, and the herd grew to 30 in 2019.
-The bulls will be rotated out for genetic diversity.
+The bulls are rotated out for genetic diversity.
 The maximum capacity of the site is about 40 individuals.
 They roam a 330 acre fenced enclosure.
 Visitors drive through the habitat on a road that has cattle guards at either end, or view the bison from locations outside the fence.